-- a) Any blood or body fluids found in PTA classrooms, office space, or laboratory space should be reported to the PTA Program Faculty/Staff. - b) Universal precautions must be used when handling any items contaminated with blood or body fluids.
-Personal Protective Equipment will be provided by the PTA Program. - Students are not permitted to clean any items containing blood or body fluids.
-PTA Program Faculty and Staff should follow the procedure identified by Allegany College of Maryland for cleaning of contaminated items.
+a) Report.
+Any blood or body fluids found in PTA classrooms, office space, or laboratory space should be reported to the PTA Program Faculty/Staff.

-- d) Any items containing blood or body fluids should be disposed of in the appropriate container.
-Biohazardous waste containers will be provided, marked, and placed in the PTA Program Laboratory. - e) All students will be trained in appropriate handling of blood and body fluids and will also be trained in the use of Universal Precautions during PTA 201, Intro to PTA. - f) Any PTA Student exposed to blood or body fluids should file an incident report.
+- b) Universal precautions must be used when handling any items contaminated with blood or body fluids.
+Personal Protective Equipment (PPE) will be provided by the PTA Program. - c) Who cleans it up?
+Students are not permitted to clean any items containing blood or body fluids.
+PTA Program Faculty and Staff should follow the procedure identified by Allegany College of Maryland for cleaning of contaminated items. - d) Disposal.
+Any items containing blood or body fluids should be disposed of in the appropriate container.
+Biohazardous waste containers will be provided, marked, and placed in the PTA Program Laboratory. - e) Training.
+All students will be trained in appropriate handling of blood and body fluids and will also be trained in the use of Universal Precautions during PTA 201, Intro to PTA. - f) Incident Report.
+Any PTA Student exposed to blood or body fluids should file an incident report.
 This should be followed by appropriate medical evaluation.